God, I love the look.

 “Hey!”
 I order, gaining on them quick.
 I don't care how much taller you are than me, being restricted to one functioning leg is a major disadvantage.
 I get right up to their back, stretching out my hand to pull on the cut of their purple polo shirt-

 “Dammit!”
-The voice ahead of me bursts.
+The panicked voice of the student ahead bursts.

 Clattering metal falls below me.

 The crutch descends to the ground.
 The target flees on both legs, far outpacing me.